jingyaoGithub/nacsos/Readme.md

 ## A general guide to installation

-The following instructions assume installation on Ubuntu (18).
-Consult the internet for setting up PostgreSQL and Python/pip in other environments.
+The following instructions assume installation on Windows with Python 3.7

 ### Setting up PostgreSQL